 - a.
-The administrator may enforce this act and rules adopted under this act by taking one or more of the following actions: - (1) ordering a provider or a director, employee, or other agent of a provider to cease and desist from any violations; - (2) ordering a provider or a person that has caused a violation to correct the violation, including making restitution of money or property to a person aggrieved by a violation; - (3) subject to adjustment of the dollar amount pursuant to Section 21, imposing on a provider or a person that has caused a violation a civil penalty not exceeding \$10,000 for each violation; - (4) prosecuting a civil action to: - (A) enforce an order; - (B) obtain restitution or an injunction or other equitable relief, or both; or - (5) intervening in a private enforcement action. - b.
-Subject to adjustment of the dollar amount pursuant to Section 21, if a person violates or knowingly authorizes, directs, or aids in the violation of a final order issued under subsection a.(1) or (2), the administrator may impose a civil penalty not exceeding \$20,000 for each violation.
+The administrator may enforce this act and rules adopted under this act by taking one or more of the following actions: - (1) ordering a provider, a lead generator, a person administering a trust account, or a director, employee, or other agent of a provider to cease and desist from any violations: - (2) ordering a provider, a lead generator, a person administering a trust account, or a person that has caused a violation to correct the violation, including making restitution of money or property to a person aggrieved by a violation; - (3) subject to adjustment of the dollar amount pursuant to Section 21, imposing on a provider or a other person that has violated or caused a violation a civil penalty not exceeding \$10,000 for each violation; - (4) prosecuting a civil action to: - (A) enforce an order; - (B) obtain restitution or an injunction or other equitable relief, or both; or - (5) intervening in a private enforcement action. - b.
+Subject to adjustment of the dollar amount pursuant to Section 21, if a person violates or knowingly authorizes, directs, or aids in the violation of a final order issued under subsection a.(1) or (2), the administrator may impose a civil penalty not exceeding \$20,000 for each violation. - c.

-- c.
 The administrator may maintain an action to enforce this act in any county. - d.
 If a provider has violated this act or the regulations promulgated pursuant to this act, the administrator may maintain an action in New Jersey to enforce this act if the provider has entered into an agreement or discussed an agreement with a New Jersey resident. - e.
 The administrator may recover the reasonable costs of enforcing the act under subsections a. through d., including attorney's fees based on the hours reasonably expended and the hourly rates for attorneys of comparable experience in the community. - f.
 In determining the amount of a civil penalty to impose under subsection a. or b., the administrator shall consider the seriousness of the violation, the good faith of the violator, any previous violations by the violator, the deleterious effect of the violation on the public, the net worth of the violator, and any other factor the administrator considers relevant to the determination of the civil penalty.

-The language of this section is found at section 33 in the UDMSA and section 23 of A1949.
-This section spells out the powers of the administrator in more detail than the original text of A1949 in response to a suggestion from DOBI that such detail is of assistance to the Department - the additional detail includes: clarification of the actions that may be taken by the administrator, enhanced penalties for violation of a final administrative order, and additional detail regarding the recovery of attorney fees and the determination of the proper penalty amount.
+The language of this section is found at section 33 in the UDMSA.
+This section spells out the powers of the administrator in more detail than the UDMSA in response to a suggestion from DOBI that such detail is of assistance to the Department - the additional detail includes: clarification of the actions that may be taken by the administrator, enhanced penalties for violation of a final administrative order, and additional detail regarding the recovery of attorney fees and the determination of the proper penalty amount.

+Some of the provisions of subsection a. were revised in response to NCCUSL's 2011 revisions.
 Subsection b.(5) was modified to refer directly to a private action rather than to the section discussing private actions.
 Subsection d. is new and clarifies the administrator's ability to pursue out-of-state violators in New Jersey.